sandboxie-plus/sandboxie-docs/Content/HideOtherBoxes.md

 # Hide Other Boxes

 _HideOtherBoxes_ is a sandbox setting in [Sandboxie Ini](SandboxieIni.md) available since v0.3 / 5.42.
-If enabled, processes from other boxes will be hidden.
-By default Sandboxie enables this.
+By default, Sandboxie enables this feature, which allows processes to be hidden from other boxes.
 Example of disabling this setting:

 ```
    .